pouchdb-community/transform-pouch/README.md

 Note on query()
 ---------

-Since the remote CouchDB doesn't have accesss to the unfiltered document, map/reduce functions in CouchDB will be applies to the unfiltered version.
+Since the remote CouchDB doesn't have accesss to the unfiltered document, map/reduce functions that are executed directly against CouchDB will be applied to the unfiltered version.
 PouchDB doesn't have this limitation, because everything is local.

-So for instance, if you try to `emit()` an encrypted field:
+So for instance, if you try to `emit()` an encrypted field in your map function:

 ```js
 function (doc) {